Luke Saunders

-Luke Malicah Saunders (born November 17, 1993) is a Canadian curler and tennis player from Halifax, Nova Scotia.
-He currently plays third on Team Owen Purcell.
+Luke Malachi Saunders (born November 17, 1993) is a Canadian curler and tennis player from Halifax, Nova Scotia.
+He currently plays lead on Team Mark Kean.
 He is a three-time defending Nova Scotia Tankard champion and former NCAA Division I tennis player.

 Curling career

 Juniors

 Saunders qualified for one Canadian Junior Curling Championship in 2013, playing second for Stuart Thompson.
 At the provincial championship, the team of Thompson, Scott Babin, Saunders and Alex MacNeil went undefeated to claim the title.
 Representing Nova Scotia in Fort McMurray, Alberta, the team went through the round robin and championship pools with an 8–2 record, earning a spot in the playoffs.
 They then lost to Manitoba's Matt Dunstone 9–4 in the semifinal, earning the bronze medal.

 Men's

 After juniors, Saunders moved to Chattanooga, Tennessee, for university and did not curl competitively again until the 2017–18 season, joining the team of Mark Dacey, Andrew Gibson and Stephen Burgess.
 On tour, the team won the Dave Jones Mayflower Cashspiel, defeating Chad Stevens in the final.
 They also qualified for the playoffs at the Challenge de Curling de Gatineau and the Jim Sullivan Curling Classic before losing in the quarterfinals.
 After qualifying for the 2018 Deloitte Tankard through the last chance qualifier, Team Dacey finished 5–2 through the round robin and earned a playoff spot.
 They then beat Saunders' former skip Stuart Thompson in the semifinal before coming up short against Jamie Murphy in the final, finishing second.
 Team Dacey disbanded the following season after not qualifying for the 2019 Deloitte Tankard.

 For the 2019–20 season, Saunders joined the newly formed Matthew Manuel rink at third with second Adam Cocks and lead Jeff Wilson.
 The team immediately found success with playoff appearances at The Curling Store Cashspiel and the Bud Light Men's Cash Spiel.
 They also qualified for the 2020 Deloitte Tankard.
 There, Team Manuel finished 4–3 through the round robin, qualifying for a tiebreaker.
 They then lost 9–6 to Chad Stevens to eliminate them in fifth place.
 Cocks and Wilson left the team after just one season and were replaced by Jeffrey Meagher and Ryan Abraham.
 In their three events played during the abbreviated 2020–21 season, the team had a notable second-place finish at the Stu Sells 1824 Halifax Classic where they lost to the Brad Gushue rink in the final.
 Abraham only stayed with the team for one season and was replaced by Nick Zachernuk.